kellysmith1008/Refresh/HCD.md

 ## HCD in our Quality Management System
 <img width="473" height="261" alt="CA quality management policy" src="https://github.com/user-attachments/assets/077fbd05-3abf-45fd-b35a-961c10c26e7e" />

 The CivicActions quality management system policy is all about quality delivery.
-In it, we have defined objectives for human-centered design that focus on our company's competency in HCD.
+In it, we have defined objectives for human-centered design that focus on our company's HCD competency.
 These objectives must be demonstrable as we pursue ISO 9001 certification and later CMMI certification, both of which help us not only mature as a company but also become eligible for new work.

 ### HCD demonstrated
 <img width="574" height="261" alt="Examples include training, certifications, and prodev" src="https://github.com/user-attachments/assets/db83b4dd-2377-4784-9cdc-823ac7212205" />